-The UN says Israeli forces have killed 260 Palestinians in the demonstrations that began last March, and have injured more than 26,000, nearly 7,000 of whom were struck with live bullets.
+The United Nations reported Israeli forces have killed 260 Palestinians in the demonstrations that began last March, and have injured more than 26,000, nearly 7,000 of whom were struck with live bullets.
 Palestinians have killed two Israeli soldiers, and injured four during protests by the fence.

 In the past Ahmed attempted to organize a non-violent movement in Gaza that would breach the barricades with Israel.
 The closest he came was helping organize a demonstration in May 2011 where Palestinian refugees in Lebanon and Syria amassed on the borders with Israel by the thousands with dozens entering Israel.
 The Guardian reported at the time Israeli forces killed 13 on the northern front and wounded 60 in Gaza with live-fire.
 Concurrently, dramatic shifts were taking place across the region.

 “When the Arab Spring started especially after [Egypt’s] Hosni Mubark fell, we felt inspired,” Ahmed said.